jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 In car insurance claims, at least, we routinely overpaid.
 Not out of generosity, but desperation.

-Here's why: we were only minorly measured on accuracy or customer satisfaction.
+Here's why: we were only barely measured on accuracy or customer satisfaction.
 But we were exactly measured on inbound caller hold time.
 Head office promised insurance brokers that customers wouldn't wait longer than 30 seconds—it makes for a great selling point.
 Brokers make commission on sales, not claims, so they just wanted their customers to be served promptly when making a claim.
 Importantly, we always knew that brokers could send customers to other companies.

 So the inbound caller hold metric became everything.